Creamy Risotto with Leeks and Taleggio: Easy and Irresistible Recipe

 Preparation

 Take a pot and add the rice, toasting it dry for 2-3 minutes over high heat, tossing it.
-This step is crucial to seal the starch and achieve a perfectly textured risotto.
+This step is crucial to seal in the starch and achieve a perfectly textured risotto.

 Risotto with leeks and taleggio served on a white plate